alvarobartt/papers-to-read/README.md

 may be complex to you, so don't take the contents listed here as a must-follow guide.
 This is just the way I share what I usually do while reading/implementing research papers.

+:man_teacher: __Credits__.
+Obviosuly the credits go to the original authors of the papers, but I would like also to thank [Ross Wightman](https://github.com/rwightman), [Phil Wang](https://github.com/lucidrains), and [Yannic Kilcher](https://youtube.com/c/yannickilcher) for the inspiration to start sharing how do I read and implement ML/DL research papers.
+Also as a personal recommendation go check their socials, as all of them create awesome content that you should keep an eye on if interested in ML/DL.

 ---

 ## [`understanding-resnet`](https://github.com/alvarobartt/understanding-resnet)